bauerjj/SphinxSearch/README.md

 The primary differences from the regular plugin are as follows:

- - No built-in installer
-    - Should now work for both windows/linux...simply install from source or distro on linux or binary if using windows
-    - Must input locations of existing searchd/indexer and sphinx.conf file paths
  - All previous widgets are stripped
     - Added a simple member widget which displays usernames similar to the input query
  - Removed the advanced search landing page